SemCSE-Multi: Multifaceted and Decodable Embeddings for Aspect-Specific and Interpretable Scientific Domain Mapping

 Our embedding decoding pipeline builds on the autoregressive language generation capabilities of LLMs.
 To enable decoding, we first map the content of a given aspect-specific embedding into the input embedding space of the LLM.
 This is achieved using a dense feed-forward network with a single hidden layer, which projects the input embedding into a sequence of five embedding tokens that are provided as input embeddings to the LLM.

-To guide the decoding process, we additionally prepend five trainable, input-independent embeddings that function as general task descriptors, and - for the Llama model - append one more token to act as delimiter to the decoded text.
+To guide the decoding process, we additionally prepend five trainable, input-independent embeddings that function as general task descriptors, and optionally append one more token to act as delimiter to the decoded text, in case a normal autoregressive language model is used instead of a chat model.
 During training, only these embeddings and the mapping network are optimized, while the parameters of the underlying LLM remain frozen.
 Using the dataset of summarizing sentences paired with their corresponding aspect-specific embeddings, the model is trained with a standard language modeling cross-entropy loss to reconstruct the original summary from its embedding representation.

 We evaluate two LLM backbones of different sizes and training paradigms, with one being a purely autoregressive language model in the form of Llama 3 8B \cite{grattafiori2024llama3herdmodels}, and the other being a larger (24B parameters) chat model in the form of Mistral Small 3.1 \cite{mistral}.
-Note that, for the chat model, the learned and predicted tokens are injected into the user prompt while retaining the standard chat formatting.